 The burners in your gas grill will heat up the smoking box, which will then transfer the heat to the wood chips packed inside the smoker box, cooking delicious barbecue.
 Heating the smoker box causes the wood chips to smolder, resulting in the release of smoke from the smoker box through its vents or air holes.
-This, my friends, is how you can transform a $100 grill into a fantastic smoker in minutes.
-Let me go over the steps that need to be taken to make this happen.

 Clean your smoker box well before putting it to use and adding wood chips.
 Yes, I understand the box will get hot and burn the chips, so what is the point?
 Well, suppose there are any contaminants left over from manufacturing.
 In that case, those will also burn, and the smoke that comes into contact with your foods will not only be from wood chips.